Definitions

 Providence of God – the governance of God by which He, with wisdom and love, cares for and directs all things in the universe.
 The doctrine of divine providence asserts that God is in complete control of all things.
 This doctrine stands in direct opposition to the idea that the universe is governed by chance or fate.
 Through divine providence, God accomplishes His will.

 Rapture – the removal of believers, living and dead, from the earth.
-The end of the Church Age and the beginning of the 7 years of Tribulation, the Day of the Lord.
+It is the end of the Church Age and the beginning of the seven years of Tribulation, the Day of the Lord.

 Reconciled – the restoration of our relationship with God, restored to harmony with him.